 This decision is designed to give as many people access to the event as possible and mirrors the structuring strategy that is often seen at overseas events.

 For an expo that is strongly associated with long waits and intense lines, this may be a welcome development.
-While queuing can be a convenient time for many to do a variety of different things, from checking out the latest game headlines, looking at game strategies, or even browsing articles on their phones as they consider new ways to enhance their passion for gaming, it does give game developers the chance to reach more people as they simultaneously ensure fans spend less time waiting in line.
+While queuing can be a convenient time for many to do a variety of different things, from checking out the latest game headlines, looking at game strategies, or even browsing articles on their phones as they consider new ways to enhance their passion for gaming, it does give game developers a chance to reach more people as they simultaneously ensure fans spend less time waiting in line.

-Industry sources have suggested that the “Big 3” will be taking a pass on this year’s E3 expo.
-This move comes less as a reaction to the event itself and more as an extension of something that has been in the works for years.
+Industry sources have suggested that the Big 3 will skip this year’s E3 expo.
+This move is less a reaction to the event itself and more an extension of something that has been in the works for years.

 Since the pandemic, Sony, Xbox, and Nintendo have been making their announcements through self-hosted, E3-like events.